structr/docker-setup/README.md

 ### Customizing Ressources
 The CPU and RAM configuration of the containers can be changed in the docker-compose.yml file.
+If the config is changed here, then `./structr/memory.config` has to be adjusted as well to prevent Structr from using too much or too little ressources and triggering an OutOfMemory exception.

 ### Deployment Roundtrip of an Structr application (order is crucial!!!):